Adamjackczyk/Javascript-practice/README.md

 # Javascript-practice
-youtube page in Javascript to show friends how to.
+Javascript to show friends how to.